CP14 Notice From the IRS? What it Means & What to Do

 - A levy of your Social Security benefits.

-You can avoid these collection actions by paying full or using any of the alternative options discussed above.
+You can avoid these collection actions by paying in full or using any of the alternative options discussed above.

 Penalties from the CP14 Notice